illumine/articles/ZK-JPA-Spring-Tutorial-with-IDEA-Maven/README.md

 * Operation Results: is the section where the user gets some _feedback or error messages_ are displayed.
-* Pagination details: is the section that controls the List of Logs allows the user to move forward or backwards to the list etc...
+* Pagination details: is the section that controls the List of Logs.
+It allows the user to move forward or backwards to the list etc...

 In the next sections, we will implement the paperwork design to a Web form based on [ZK framework](https://www.zkoss.org/).